Harry Styles fans set up camp at Johan Cruijff Arena three days ago: ‘We are the first’ Show

 02-06-23, 18:32

 Although the first concert in the series of three will only take place on Sunday evening, Verena (24), Anna-Eliff (18), Nora (19), Lara (20) and Maria (19) will camp on the street at 06. :00 Main entrance to the stadium on Friday morning.
-Dressed in head-to-toe Harry Styles clothes, the friends sit on the sidewalk.
+Dressed head-to-toe in Harry Styles, the friends sit on the sidewalk.

 There is a bridge a few meters away.
 Anna-Elif: We can take shelter there if the weather is bad.
 The girls have unfolded two camping chairs.
 The blankets they have are no superfluous luxury, as cars whiz past because of the strong wind.
 They play Uno to pass the time.
 They have sleeping bags and share the anticipation with each other while enjoying sandwiches and meal salads from the supermarket.